charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 2. **SDK sample rate**

-      If a sample rate is defined for the SDK, Sentry evaluates whether this event should be sent as a representative fraction of the sampled events.
+      If a sample rate is defined for the SDK, the SDK evaluates whether this event should be sent as a representative fraction of the sampled events.
 Setting a sample rate is documented for each SDK.
 For more information, see [Configuration, sampleRate]({%- link _documentation/error-reporting/configuration/index.md -%}#sample-rate).

 3. **Quota availability**

       Events that exceed your quota are not sent.
 To add to your quota or review what happens when you exceed it, see [Increasing Quotas]({%- link _documentation/accounts/quotas/index.md -%}#increasing-quotas).

 4. **Event repetition**
-  -   If you have intervened to discard events with the same fingerprint, the event does not count toward your quota.
-For more information, see [Delete & Discard in our guide to Manage Your Event Stream]({%- link _documentation/accounts/quotas/manage-event-stream-guide.md  -%}#delete--discard) or [Inbound Filters]({%- link _documentation/accounts/quotas/index.md -%}#inbound-data-filters).
+  -   If you have intervened to Delete and Discard events with the same fingerprint, the event does not count toward your quota.
   -   If the previous event was resolved, this event counts toward your quota because it may represent a regression in your code.
   -   If you have intervened to ignore alerts about events with the same fingerprint, this event counts toward your quota because the event is still occurring.
 For more information, see [Inbound Filters]({%- link _documentation/accounts/quotas/index.md -%}#inbound-data-filters).